AtanasovAtanas/interactive-content/EN/17-Functional-Programming-Exercise/01-Problem.md

 Its A Really Big Big World
 [/input]
 [output]
-Its
+Sir Its
-A
+Sir A
-Really
+Sir Really
-Big
+Sir Big
-Big
+Sir Big
-World
+Sir World
 [/output]
 [/test]
 [test]
 [input]
-All Your Base Are Belong To Us
+All Your Base Belong To Us
 [/input]
 [output]
-All
+Sir All
-Your
+Sir Your
-Base
+Sir Base
-Are
-Belong
+Sir Belong
-To
+Sir To
-Us
+Sir Us
 [/output]
 [/test]
 [test]